Si9hence/starter-hugo-academic/content/authors/yulin-jin-金羽麟/_index.md

 email: ""
 ---

-I am currently an internship researcher under the supervision of Prof Yu Wang in [NICS-EFC](https://nicsefc.ee.tsinghua.edu.cn/) group at [Tsinghua University](https://www.tsinghua.edu.cn/en/).
+I am currently a PhD candidate under the supervision of Prof AJITHA RAJAN [University of Edinburgh](https://www.ed.ac.uk/).
+I'm working on enforcing safety in AI, working closely with [Codeplay Software](https://codeplay.com/) and [The data lab](https://thedatalab.com/).

 I received an undergraduate Master of Physics at [Oxford University](https://www.ox.ac.uk/) in 2020 and a Master of Scientific Computing at [UCL](https://www.ucl.ac.uk/) in 2021.
-After graduation, I served as a quant researcher in Bohong Capital in Shanghai for one year.
+After graduation, I served as a quant researcher in Bohong Capital in Shanghai for one year and a research assistant at [Tsinghua University](https://www.tsinghua.edu.cn/en/) under the supervision of Prof Yu Wang in [NICS-EFC](https://nicsefc.ee.tsinghua.edu.cn/) group.

-I am dedicated to uniting reinforcement learning for agile robotics control.
-My research interest is to enhance robots' capabilities to plan and act for cooperation tasks with both reliability and adaptability.
-In addition, I am also enthusiastic about the optimization of energy and resource allocation in robotics systems by leveraging innovative data-driven methods.
+My research interests concern the verification of learned models and safety enforcement for the contral system of the interaction among cyber physical systems.
 {style="text-align: justify;"}